lanl/PYSEQM/docs/source/Initialization.rst

     Convergence threshold for the SCF (Self-Consistent Field) loop.
     The SCF iteration stops when the energy difference between steps is less than this value.

-    :recommended: 1e-5 for single point SCF, 1e-8 for excited state calculations
+    :recommended: ``1e-5`` for single-point SCF, ``1e-8`` for excited-state calculations

 **scf_converger** (`list`)
-    Specifies the alorithm used to update the density matrix to converge SCF.
+    Specifies the alorithm and other details that will be used to update the density matrix to converge SCF.

     Available options: